 In 2010, the Minister of State at the Department of Communications, Energy & Natural Resources requested advice on how a commercial salmon fishery could be operated on stocks in Castlemaine Harbour in a sustainable manner, maximising the opportunities for commercial fishing whilst ensuring that stocks are not overexploited.
 In this context, a pilot fishery was operated in Castlemaine Harbour in 2010 to determine the composition of the various stocks in the fishery.
 The results indicated that at least 94% of the catch in the fishery comprised salmon stocks from rivers entering Castlemaine Harbour (Laune, Caragh and Maine).
 All three rivers have been above CL since 2011 and a mixed-stock fishery has operated since that time.
-Advice is provided annually on this common embayment fishery is to operate in Castlemaine in 2022, then a mixed-stock common estuary surplus applies which raises the CL for constituent rivers to ensure they simultaneously meet CL.
-The common estuary surplus for Castlemaine is 4024 fish for 2022.
+Advice is provided annually on this common embayment fishery based on all three rivers simultaneously achieving their CLs.
+If a mixed-stock draft-net fishery is to operate in Castlemaine in 2023, then a mixed-stock common estuary surplus applies which raises the CL for constituent rivers to ensure they simultaneously meet CL.
+The common estuary surplus for Castlemaine is 4395 fish for 2023.
 This surplus applies to all relevant commercial and recreational fisheries and can be allocated accordingly between them.
 The 2SW Laune and 2SW Caragh have a separate surplus.